sadarunnisa-sf/loopback4-notifications/README.md

 4. [Socket.IO](https://socket.io/docs/) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
 5. [FCM](https://firebase.google.com/docs/cloud-messaging) - Its one of the PushProvider for sending realtime push notifications to mobile applications as well as web applications.
 6. [Nodemailer](https://nodemailer.com/about/) - Its one of the EmailProvider for sending email messages.
+7. [Twilio SMS Service](https://www.twilio.com/docs/sms, https://www.twilio.com/docs/whatsapp) - Twilio is a modern communication API Used by developers for establishing communications.
+Twilio can be used for sending SMS or Whatapp notifications.
    You can use one of these services or add your own implementation or integration using the same interfaces and attach it as a provider for that specific type.

 ## Install